guolingege/apple-swift-protobuf/README.md

 ## Building and Installing the Code Generator Plugin

-To translate `.proto` files into Swift, you will need both Google's protoc compiler and the SwiftProtobuf code generator plugin.
+To translate `.proto` files into Swift, you will need both Google's protoc compiler and the AppleSwiftProtobuf code generator plugin.

 Building the plugin should be simple on any supported Swift platform: